vivirox/docs/development-setup.md

 # Development Environment Setup

-This document provides detailed instructions for setting up your development environment for the Gradiant Ascent project.
+This document provides detailed instructions for setting up your development environment for the Pixelated Empathy project.

 ## Prerequisites